rackerlabs/rackspace-how-to/content/rackspace-email-archiving/log-in-to-the-archive-manager.md

    <img src="{% asset_path rackspace-email-archiving/log-in-to-the-archive-manager/domains_archive.png %}" />

-3. Locate and click the domain you want to enable a retention policy for.
+3. Locate and click the domain you want to log into the archive for.
 4. Click the **Manage My Archive** button.
 You will be taken to the dashboard for the domain's archive.

    <img src="{% asset_path rackspace-email-archiving/log-in-to-the-archive-manager/manage_archive.png %}" />